The Container Interface

 2. Make the container journal available in the host, by automatically symlinking the container journal directory into the host journal directory.
 More precisely, link /var/log/journal/<container-machine-id> of the container into the same dir of the host.
 Administrators can then automatically browse all container journals (correctly interleaved) by issuing journalctl -m.
 The container machine ID can be determined from /etc/machine-id in the container.

-3. If the container manager wants to cleanly shutdown the container, it might be a good idea to send SIGRTMIN+3 to its init process. systemd will then do a clean shutdown.
+3. If the container manager wants to cleanly shut down the container, it might be a good idea to send SIGRTMIN+3 to its init process. systemd will then do a clean shutdown.
 Note however, that since only systemd understands SIGRTMIN+3 like this, this might confuse other init systems.
+A container manager may implement the $NOTIFY_SOCKET protocol mentioned below in which case it will receive a notification message X_SYSTEMD_SIGNALS_LEVEL=2 that indicates if and when these additional signal handlers are installed.
+If these signals are sent to the container’s PID 1 before this notification message is sent they might not be handled correctly yet.

 4. To support Socket Activated Containers the container manager should be capable of being run as a systemd service.
 It will then receive the sockets starting with FD 3, the number of passed FDs in $LISTEN_FDS and its PID as $LISTEN_PID.
 It should take these and pass them on to the container’s init process, also setting $LISTEN_FDS and $LISTEN_PID (basically, it can just leave the FDs and $LISTEN_FDS untouched, but it needs to adjust $LISTEN_PID to the container init process).
 That’s all that’s necessary to make socket activation work.
 The protocol to hand sockets from systemd to services is hence the same as from the container manager to the container systemd.
 For further details see the explanations of sd_listen_fds(1) and the blog story for service developers.